Rare Things for a Rare Life

 Anger filled Blackhawk as he surveyed the ruin of the king’s body.

 Colonel Braxton commanded the nearly one hundred others at the scene to depart immediately.
-He left Blackhawk in charge of eleven members of the King’s Guard, with orders to keep watch over the monarch’s body.
-He also sent a rider in search of Commander Lucius Lafarge, the officer who’d ordered the soldiers to surround the hunting area rather than be within it.
+He left Blackhawk in charge of eleven members of the King’s Guard, with orders to keep watch over the king’s body.
+He also sent a rider in search of Colonel Lucius Lafarge, the officer who’d ordered the soldiers to surround the hunting area rather than be within it.

-Blackhawk remained silent until the Colonel was long out of earshot.
 It gave him time to think.
-Lucius was loyal to the Lord of Lorness.
-So too were many in the Royal Guard at Farr Castle.
-He’d learned to identify Melazera’s pawns in self-defense.
+Lucius was loyal to the Earl of Lorness.
+So too, were many in the Royal Guard at Farr Castle.
+He’d learned to identify Melazera’s pawns.

-So, this was the next phase of Gaelib’s plan.
+So, this was the next phase of Melazera’s plan.

-The king had been a good man who lacked all hubris.
+The king was a good man who lacked all hubris.

-Eventually, a replacement detail arrived and Blackhawk dismissed his men.
-There wasn’t anything to do now.
+Eventually, a replacement detail arrived, and Blackhawk dismissed his men.

 Had we been closer, we might have caught those responsible.

-Yet he was curious.
-Had any clues been left behind?
+Blackhawk remained until Braxton was long out of earshot.
+He was curious.
+Had the assassin left clues behind?
 Could he find the king’s horse?
 It shouldn’t have gone far.

-Analyzing the terrain and the deployment of the soldiers, there were two likely escape routes for Gaelib’s operative.
-He chose one and followed it.
-Soon after, he found the tracks of a horse.
+Analyzing the terrain and the deployment of the soldiers, Blackhawk deduced there were two likely escape routes for Melazera’s operative.
+One went uphill, due east toward the market faire.
+The other went downhill, southward.
+It led to the river.
+He chose the river.
+The man might need to wash before encountering travelers.
+Blackhawk followed it and soon found the tracks of a horse.
 The impressions were shallow, so it was probably riderless.

-In the ninth hour of the day, he spied the king’s stallion eating tender shoots by a stream.
+In the ninth hour of the day, he spied the king’s stallion eating tender shoots in a stream.

 The horse is many miles from Farrling Wood.
 Why’d it run so far?

-He dismounted, securing his horse.
+He dismounted.
 Walking a circuit around the royal beast, he slowly approached it, speaking soothing words.

-There was blood spray on the animal’s legs, belly, and neck from the king’s encounter with the first boar.
+The blood spray on the animal’s legs, belly, and neck was from the king’s encounter with the first boar.
 Its saddle and stirrups were intact, as were its reins.
-But there was also thick blood down the beast’s left side.
+But the thick blood down the beast’s left side…

-The boar’s blood couldn’t have drenched the horse so.
+The boar’s blood couldn’t have drenched the horse this way.

 The king’s two-handed sword was missing.
 That was beyond odd.

 No boar killed King Edal.
-He was murdered.
-I must document this evidence.
+I must document this.

-He rode hard for High Castle, leading the royal mount.
-Entering by the back gate with it covered by the blanket from the king’s pack, he sought out the recently promoted Robert Maitlan.
-“Lieutenant, I need a stall for this horse and a guard to post on it.”
+He rode hard for High Keep, leading the royal mount.
+Entering by the back gate with it covered by the blanket from the king’s pack, he sought Donert Maitlan, recently promoted.
+“Captain, I need a stall for this horse and a guard to post on it.”

 “Yes, sir.
 Right this way.”
-Maitlan responded, guiding them to a secluded bay at the rear of the stables.
+Maitlan guided him to a secluded bay at the rear of the stables.

-Maitlan strode quickly away and returned promptly with Commander Taelor, just as Lieutenant Mitchett approached.
+Maitlan strode away quickly and returned promptly with Commander Taelor and Lieutenant Mitchett following.

 “What in the world…?”
 Taelor’s eyes grew large at the sight of the blood-soaked horse.

-“King Edal’s been murdered,” Blackhawk informed Taelor and Mitchett.
+“King Edal’s been murdered,” Blackhawk said.
 “I found his horse far from the hunting grounds.
 If it bolted, it should’ve stopped quickly.
 I can’t explain it.”

-“Arm or hand?”
+“Arm?”
 Commander Taelor demanded.
-His tone relaxed as he thought aloud, “The king’s armor would have protected his arm.
-No boar’s teeth could have penetrated it.”
+“The king’s armor would have protected his arm.”

-“The base of his arm, near the shoulde–”
+“The base of his arm, near the shoulder—”

 “Murder indeed.
 Melazera’s thugs were the first to discover the body?”